Back to MLP: A Simple Baseline for Human Motion Prediction: Experiments

-In this section, we compare our approach to existent state-of-the-art methods on different datasets.
-For each dataset, we report MPJPE in \textit{mm} on different prediction time steps up to 1000ms.
+In this section, we compare our approach to existing state-of-the-art methods on different datasets.
+We report MPJPE in \textit{mm} at different prediction time steps up to 1000ms.

-\paragraph{Human3.6M~\cite{ionescu2013human3} dataset.} We compare our method with other state-of-the-art methods on Human3.6M dataset, as shown in Table~\ref{table:tab_res_h36m}.
-Our method outperforms all previous methods on every frame with much less number of parameters.\\ As explained in Section~\ref{sec:datasets}, different methods have taken different test sampling strategies, and we choose to test on 22 joints with 256 samples per action, following~\cite{mao2020history}.
-So to make fair comparison, we evaluate all the methods using the same testing protocol.
-Previous works usually report short-term(0-500ms) and long-term(500-1000ms) predictions separately, and some works~\cite{ma2022progressively} report short-/long- term results using two different trained models.
-In our tables, all the results from 0 to 1000ms are generated by a single model, and for~\cite{ma2022progressively} we report results of their model which achieve the best performance on long term prediction.

-In addition, we show two experimental results on the Human3.6m dataset in Table~\ref{table:tab_res_h36m}: `Last-frame' takes the last input frame and repeat it $N$ times as output, `One FC' uses only one single fully connected layer trained on Human3.6m dataset.
-These two simple implementations could already achieve comparable results with early methods like~\cite{martinez2017human}.
+\paragraph{Human3.6M dataset.} In Table~\ref{table:tab_res_h36m}, we compare our method with other state-of-the-art methods on the Human3.6M dataset.
+Our method outperforms all previous methods on every frame with much fewer parameters.\\ As explained in Section~\ref{sec:datasets}, some different methods have taken different test sampling strategies.
+Following \cite{mao2020history}, we choose to test with 256 samples on 22 joints.
+To make a fair comparison, we evaluate all the methods using the same testing protocol.
+Our method outperforms all previous methods on every frame with a much less number of parameters.
+Besides, previous works usually report short-term ($0\sim500 ms$) and long-term ($500\sim1000 ms$) predictions separately, and \cite{ma2022progressively} reports short-/long- term results using two different models.
+In our tables, all the results from $0\sim1000 ms$ are predicted by a single model, and for \cite{ma2022progressively}, we report the results of their model which achieves the best performance on long-term prediction.
+In addition, we also evaluate the two simple approaches mentioned in Section~\ref{intro} on the Human3.6M dataset in Table~\ref{table:tab_res_h36m}: `Repeating Last-frame' takes the last input pose and repeats it $N$ times to serve as output, and `One FC' uses only one single fully connected layer trained on Human3.6m.
+These results show that the task of human motion prediction could be potentially modeled in a completely different and simple way without explicitly fusing spatial and temporal information.
+Furthermore, similar to all the previous works, we also detail the action-wise results in Table~\ref{table:tab_res_h36m_act_wise}.